JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 - Introduce homework 2

 ## Thursday February 22nd
+6:30 - 8:00pm

+We're going to make sure we have the basics of functions completely down and have some time to practice writing code with functions.

+- Review of functions
-- Intro to Datebases
+- Scopes
-- Debugging
+- Practice

 ## Monday February 26th
 6:30 - 8:00pm